l3ox64/PacketSenderCpp/README.md

 # Custom Network Packet Sender

-This project provides a basic implementation for sending custom packets over a network.
-It allows you to define and send packets with custom headers and payloads to specified destinations.
+This project implements a simple tool for sending custom packets over a network.
+It allows users to specify the protocol (TCP or UDP), source and destination IP addresses, ports, and optional MAC addresses, while sending packets with custom payloads to the desired destination

 ### Requirements
 - C++ (in my case I'm using gcc)